drshika/sosp22-cli/README.md

 [plumbum](https://plumbum.readthedocs.io/en/latest/) does a lot of the heavy lifting in many python command-line based applications.

 With `plumbum.cmd`, we can import bash scripts and call them as python functions.
-For example, here, we're using it to call `ls` to get the list of current files and `git` to execute our commands on it.
+For example, here, we're using it to call `chdir` to change directories and `git` to execute our commands on it.

 The `cli` module from `plumbum` also lets us use a nice class-based syntax to set a version number, flags, and help text that wrap around our script.
 This allows us to focus on the content of the program itself.